 The authorisation regime is made up of two levels of authorisation: one for the testing that can cover one or several vehicles involved in the testing, and a specific registration of each vehicle involved in the testing.
-The testing must relate to at least (1) technical tests and development, (2) evaluation of the performance in a situation for the use for which the automated vehicle is intended or (3) public demonstration, notably during events.
+The testing must relate to at least [1] technical tests and development, [2] evaluation of the performance in a situation for the use for which the automated vehicle is intended or [3] public demonstration, notably during events.
 Authorisations will be granted for a maximum of two years but can be renewed.
 This testing framework is not adapted to SAE Level 5 as the presence of a driver who can operate the vehicle and take control of the vehicle at any time is required.
 However, the driver can be outside the vehicle.
 The authorisation holder must provide all the information to prove that when a driver is outside the vehicle, he or she will be ready to take control over the vehicle at all times and be able to do so.

-Finally, a decree modifying the testing regime of delegated driving vehicles was adopted in December 2020 to allow, as part of a testing framework, delegated vehicles platooning and the circulation of rolling machines on certain pavements and sidewalks for the purpose of goods delivery.
+Finally, a decree modifying the testing regime of delegated driving vehicles was adopted in December 2020 to allow, as part of a testing framework, delegated vehicles platooning and the circulation of rolling machines on certain pavements for the purpose of goods delivery.

-In December 2020, French government also issued an updated strategy for the development of automated road mobility 2020-2022.
+In December 2020, the French government also issued an updated strategy for the development of automated road mobility 2020-2022.
 Under this strategy, France plans to finalise the legislative and regulatory framework, by Q1 2022, for the operation of automated vehicles resulting from article 31 of the Law on orientation of mobilities (LOM) dated December 2019, for vehicles with a driver on board and for those (including without a driver on board) used as part of an organised transport of passengers on a predefined route or zone on the other hand.

 In this respect, the French government adopted on 14 April 2021, an Ordinance setting forth the rules regarding the criminal liability in case of circulation of delegated driving vehicles and automated road transport systems.
 Regarding the conditions of use of automated driving systems, the Ordinance provides that such conditions of use are defined by the vehicle manufacturer and must be provided to the consumer before the purchase or lease of the vehicle.
-The decision to activate the automate driving system is made by the driver and when the automated driving system's conditions of use are no longer met, the automated driving system must alert the driver, perform a request to the driver to take back control and engage and perform a minimal risk manoeuvre in the case of lack of the driver taking back control or serious failure.
-This Ordinance will have to be ratified by the French parliament.
+The decision to activate the automated driving system is made by the driver and when the automated driving system system is made by the driver are quest to the driver to take back control and engage and perform a minimal risk manoeuvre in the case of lack of the driver taking back control or serious failure.